JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

       typeName=namespace:featuretype&
       featureID=feature

-If the ID of the feature is unknown, or if you wish to limit the amount of features returned, use the ``maxFeatures`` parameter.
+If the ID of the feature is unknown but you still want to limit the amount of features returned, use the ``maxFeatures`` parameter.
 In the example below, ``N`` represents the number of features to return.

 .. code-block:: xml